Topics Map > Research Policy and Compliance > Human Research Protection Program (HRPP) > HRPP Policies

 - If the participant regains decision-making capacity during the course of their participation in the study, the IRB may require that the informed consent process be repeated with the participant.

-- If there is a need for a surrogate decision maker, whose decisions must be consistent with the criteria outlined in I.A above, the individuals noted can serve as legally authorized representatives and should be used in following order.
+- If there is a need for a legally authorized representative to consent to participation, the representatives decisions must be consistent with the criteria outlined in I.A and I.B above.
+The individuals listed below may serve as legally authorized representatives and should be used in the following order of priority.

 - A research power of attorney may consent to a potential participant's participation in research, if the agent’s decision is not inconsistent with the wishes and preferences of the potential participant expressed in the power of attorney instrument.